Levi-Huynh/Sprint-Challenge--Hash-BC/interview.md

     O(n) operation no matter what for insert into front!!!

-    Explain in detail the workings of a dynamic array:
+    Explain in detail the workings of a dynamic array: hashfunction of key to find where to store in bucket, adds key value to that index in stroage,
+    , if new key has same index,
+    add llp at next node
 What is the runtime complexity to access an array, add or remove from the front, and add or remove from the back?
 `ARRAY RTC`:
 -`ACCESS`- O(1)